adhdlabs/MUDpedia/README.md

 # MUDpedia
-A collection of MUD learning recourses.
+A collection of MUD learning recourses. \
-You are welcomed open a PR with some suggestions!
+You are welcomed to open a PR with some suggestions!

 ## Workshops